Single-photon single-ion interaction in free space configuration in front of a parabolic mirror: Decay rate at the presence of a mirror

 The presence of the conducting parabolic mirror leads to the boundary conditions which should be imposed on the modes of the electric field given by Eq.~(\ref{solution}).
-Since it is very challenging to solve the Helmholtz equation while keeping the zero-divergence condition (Eq.~(\ref{trans})) and the boundary conditions satisfied at the same time \cite{Nockel}, on contrary to the reference \cite{Nockel} we decided to keep the transversality condition at the cost of relaxing the precise value of the mode function on the mirror surface.
-To discuss this problem we introduce the parabolic coordinates $(\xi, \eta, \varphi)$ related to Cartesian ones in the following way
+Since it is very challenging to solve the Helmholtz equation while keeping the zero-divergence condition (Eq.~(\ref{trans})) and the boundary conditions satisfied at the same time \cite{Nockel}, contrary to reference \cite{Nockel} we decided to keep the transversality condition at the cost of relaxing the precise value of the mode function on the mirror surface.
+The transversality condition relates the electric field to the geometry of the system and therefore, contributes to some geometrical factor present in the decay rate formula.
+The boundary condition ensures the discreteness of the normal modes.
+However, the system is so large that the density of modes can be approximated by a continuous spectrum.
+Enlarging the system, thus changing the boundary conditions slightly, will not influence the decay rate.
+Moreover, the boundary conditions are known exactly only for stationary fields.